 Fixed assets are stated at cost less accumulated depreciation and impairment losses.
 Such cost includes the cost of replacing part of the fixed assets when that cost is incurred, if the recognition criteria are met.
 Likewise, when a major inspection is performed, its cost is recognized in the carrying amount of the fixed assets as a replacement if the recognition criteria are satisfied.
-All other repairs and maintenance costs that do not meet the recognition criteria are recognized in the statement of comprehensive income as incurred.
+All other repairs and maintenance costs that do not meet the recognition criteria are recognized in the statement of profit or loss and other comprehensive income as incurred.